carpentries-incubator/data-harvesting-for-agriculture/_episodes/02-WeatherData.md

 > 1 Jun    2015       7.24
 > ~~~
 > {: .output}
+> Here we use the `&` to say we want *two different* conditions to be met in our subset.
 {: .callout}

 > # Take the average of monthly rainfall